Zeng666666/NYU-Tandon-Bridge-Winter-2025/README.md

 # NYU Tandon Bridge Winter 2025

-This repository contains my work from the NYU Tandon School of Engineering Bridge Program, Winter 2025.
-I successfully completed the intensive program with **Distinction**.
+This repository contains my work from the **NYU Tandon School of Engineering Bridge Program, Winter 2025**, which I successfully completed with **Distinction**.

+I chose the **28-week** part-time track, which allowed me to complete the intensive program while working full-time.
+Although challenging, the experience was exciting and rewarding, and I truly enjoyed the material.

 ## Program Overview